datacarpentry/image-processing/episodes/02-image-basics.md

 > ## Changing Pixel Values (5 min)
 >
 > Load another copy of eight named five, and then
-> change the value of pixels so you have what looks like a 5 instead of 8.
-Dislay the image and print out the matrix as well.
+> change the value of pixels so you have what looks like a 5 instead of an 8.
+Display the image and print out the matrix as well.
 >
 > > ## Solution
 > >There are many possible solutions, but one method would be . . .